VEERARAGAVAN7/VSD_SoC_TapeOut_Week2/Pre_Synth_Sim/pre_synth_sim.md

 ## 📖 Overview

 - This stage verifies the RTL design functionality before synthesis.
-We use Icarus Verilog (iverilog) for simulation and GTKWave for waveform a>
+We use Icarus Verilog (iverilog) for simulation and GTKWave for waveform.

 - The design under test is VSDBabySoC, which integrates:
 1. RISC-V core (rvmyth.v)